-Porec, a tourist hotspot on the west coast of Istria, can be an interesting weekend getaway for anybody longing for some sea, sun and simple joys of life.
-Frank brings you Porec Weekend Getaway Guide.
-The one rule Frank followed when writing this post is that you don’t need to use the car during the entire stay.
+Porec, a tourist hotspot at the west coast of Istria, can be an interesting weekend getaway for anybody longing for some sea, sun and simple joys of life.
+The one rule I’ve followed while writing this post is to add only those things and places that require no car to be used.

 Porec Guide: Day One